rpmacaspac/projectcicd/README.md

 # projectcicd
+projectcicd motivation is to create a pipeline that will prove automated ci/cd process, a local lab for kubernetes cluster, a playground for people preparing for cert exams like CKA, CKAD etc. and for hobbyist and devops fanatics that like to play and integrate different technologies into a pipeline.
+This can be a good start.

-Project cicd will test jenkins pipeline that will create workloads for our simple application.
-Simple "hello world" program written in Python will be deployed in a container once it pass the test and security checks.
+This project will run jenkins pipeline that will create workloads for simple application(for now).
+Simple "hello world" program written in Python that will be deployed in a container once it passed our test and security checks.

 # Device Specification
 * Processor	Intel(R) Core(TM) i7-7700 CPU @ 3.60GHz   3.60 GHz